stack-rs/mitosis/guide/src/guide/installation.md

 There are multiple ways to install the Mitosis CLI tool.
 Choose any one of the methods below that best suit your needs.

+> **ATTENTION**: As we are still in the early stages of development without a released version, we only support building from source currently.

 ## Pre-compiled binaries

 Executable binaries are available for download on the [GitHub Releases page][releases].